nseguin42/ConfigTransform/README.md

 See the Demo App for an example of how to use this library.

-Generally, you will want to implement `IConfigTransformer` and pass them to a `TransformingConfigurationBuilder`.
-In your configuration, values of the form `${key:value}` will be transformed by the corresponding `IConfigTransformer` instance.
+The `TransformingConfigurationBuilder` class is used to build a configuration source that applies transformations to values of the form `${key:value}`.
+The transformations are implemented by instances of `IConfigTransformer`.

 For example, the demo app uses the included `DecryptingConfigTransformer` to decrypt AES-encrypted values in the configuration.
-In the config, the value is prefixed with `aes:` and the encrypted value is base64-encoded:

 ```json
 {